My Venice Story – Compliments, Canals and Dancing

 The girl from my dorm came into the kitchen and we started chatting whilst I was working.
 She was cooking some pasta and kindly offered to make me some too.

 I was so grateful.
-I hadn’t eaten much that day because I had been travelling on the coach for most of it, so pasta was perfect.
+I hadn’t eaten much that day because I had been traveling on the coach for most of it, so pasta was perfect.

 She kindly served me a bowl whilst I was sat at my computer, but instead, I went with her up to the roof terrace and ate with her whilst we chatted and got to know each other a bit better.